dotnet/AspNetDocs/aspnet/SameSite/vbWF.md

 ﻿---
-title: SameSite cookie sample for ASP.NET 4.7.2 C# WebForms
+title: SameSite cookie sample for ASP.NET 4.7.2 VB WebForms
 author: blowdart
-description: SameSite cookie sample for ASP.NET 4.7.2 C# WebForms ms.author: riande ms.date: 2/15/2019
+description: SameSite cookie sample for ASP.NET 4.7.2 VB WebForms ms.author: riande ms.date: 2/15/2019
-uid: samesite/CSharpWebForms
+uid: samesite/vbWF
 ---

-# SameSite cookie sample for ASP.NET 4.7.2 C# WebForms
+# SameSite cookie sample for ASP.NET 4.7.2 VB WebForms
 .NET Framework 4.7 has built-in support for the [SameSite](https://www.owasp.org/index.php/SameSite) attribute, but it adheres to the original standard.
 The patched behavior changed the meaning of `SameSite.None` to emit the attribute with a value of `None`, rather than not emit the value at all.
 If you want to not emit the value you can set the `SameSite` property on a cookie to -1.